Table of Contents

 Opal Ridge South hike summary

-- The best time to do the Opal Ridge South hike is from June until October.
+Best time to do the Opal Ridge South hike: June until October.

 Opal Ridge South hike description